Your guide to working remotely in Slack

 The sudden shift to remote work for millions of people means additional pressure for teams to stay aligned, feel connected and get work done.

 Slack was built for this.
-Because it’s a channel-based messaging platform, all your work – conversations, files and even third-party applications such as Zoom and Google Drive – is organised in one place and accessible from anywhere.
-This makes it easier to access information, collaborate effectively with your colleagues and, ultimately, get work done faster.
+Because it’s a channel-based messaging platform, all your work—conversations, files, even third-party applications such as Zoom and Google Drive—is organized in one place and accessible from anywhere.
+This makes it easier to access information, collaborate effectively with your coworkers and, ultimately, get work done faster.

-Here are three top tips to help remote teams to get started using Slack.
+Here are three top tips to help remote teams reduce siloed working and get started using Slack.

 1. Use channels to create a digital office in Slack

-Here are a couple of ways that remote teams can set up channels to stay connected and work together:
+Here are a couple ways that remote teams set up channels to stay connected and work together:

-- Create a dedicated channel for every project – such as #a1-marketing-digital-event-2020 – and move all status updates, meeting notes, discussions, files and feedback into that channel.
-Information is centralised and readily accessible, no longer scattered across multiple email threads.
+- Create a dedicated channel for every project—like #acme-virtual-event-2020—and move all status updates, meeting notes, discussions, files and feedback into that channel.
+Information is centralized and readily accessible, no longer scattered across multiple email threads.

-- Create team channels, for example #team-marketing, and use them to hold daily meetings or huddles and to stay connected throughout the day.
+- Create team channels, for example #team-marketing, and use them to hold daily meetings or stand-ups and to stay connected throughout the day.

 Read on for more tips on how to work effectively in channels.